murtaza-u/lab/k8s/README.md

   hence the application need not call the API server.
 * Limitations: Containers can only access information of the pod they are running inside.

+## Deployment Strategy

+* Deployment strategy describes how to replace existing pods with new ones.
+* There are 2 types of strategies available:

+  1. **RollingUpdate** (default): Replaces existing pods with new ones by gradually scaling down the old replicaset and scaling up the new replicaset.
+  2. **Recreate**: kills all existing pods before creating new ones.
+     Will lead to some downtime.
+Must be used when two different version of an application can **not** co-exists together.

+* `kubectl explain deployment.spec.strategy.rollingUpdate`
+* `kubectl rollout status deployment mydepl`
+* `kubectl rollout pause deployment mydepl`
+* `kubectl rollout resume deployment mydepl`
+* `kubectl rollout restart deployment mydepl`
+* `kubectl rollout undo deployment mydepl [--to-revision n]`
+* `kubectl rollout history deployment mydepl`